fcrespel/runtastic-export-converter/README.md

 To list sport sessions from an export directory (here, `runtastic-export-20190807-000` in the current directory):

     java -jar runtastic-export-converter-jar-with-dependencies.jar list runtastic-export-20190807-000

+To display user information from an export directory:

+    java -jar runtastic-export-converter-jar-with-dependencies.jar user runtastic-export-20190807-000

 To display detail information of a sport session (here, session ID `fdd2f131-ef65-4e6c-b27e-50b8ecf465d4` and `runtastic-export-20190807-000` in the current directory):